gerstung-lab/signature-interactions/README.md

-# Codes accompanying *"Mutational signatures are jointly shaped by DNA damage and repair"*, *Nature Comms.* 2020
+# Code accompanying *"Mutational signatures are jointly shaped by DNA damage and repair"*

 Codes and data for the manuscript "Mutational signatures are jointly shaped by DNA damage and repair" ([Nature Communications **11**: 2169 (2020)](https://www.nature.com/articles/s41467-020-15912-7)). `R-markdown` report is available at https://nvolkova.github.io/signature-interactions/ .